What are the health and safety requirements for employers?

-- Instruction - the quickest way to learn, which usually takes at least 1.5 hours
+- Instruction - the fastest way to learn, which usually takes min.
+1,5h

 Who can provide general instruction?

-- a designated person within the company with up-to-date knowledge of the subject and the relevant certificate
+- a designated person within the company with up-to-date knowledge of the subject matter and a relevant certificate;

 The job training performs: